cthing/meazure/support/qa/TestPlan.md

 1. Start Meazure
 1. Select the Cursor Tool
 1. On the ***Units*** menu, select ***Pixels***
+1. Make sure that the Meazure program has the focus
 1. Move to a number of positions and at each one write down or remember the position and at each position press Ctrl+P to record the position
 1. Verify that each time ***Ctrl+P*** is pressed the Data window should flash